solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 execute in response to a *trigger*, like a cron job or an HTTP request.
-These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure PaaS MySQL, can be accessed through language-specific connectors.
+These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure Database for MySQL, can be accessed through language-specific connectors.

 Like Azure App Service, Function Apps support multiple programming languages.
 Developers can extend support to unsupported languages